p208p2002/Neural-Question-Group-Generation/README.md

 ```
 ## Training
 ```
-python train_xxx.py -m'message to log for this training'
+python train_xxx.py -m'message to note for this training'
 ```